alexadmin/it_overview/README.md

 - even non technical user can deploy application back and forth (1, p.
 255)
 - build files should be compile once and upload to artifact server, they should not be recompiled every time (1, p.
 256)
 - configs should be applied while deployment
+- release should take a couple of minutes (1, p.
+280)

 ### Database migrations